-Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
+Loans and receivables and amount due from subsidiary companies are nonderivative financial assets with fixed or determinable payments that are not quoted in an active market.
 They are included in current assets, except for those maturing later than 12 months after the end of the reporting period which are classified as non-current assets.